pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 [Microsoft Store supports PWAs](posts/bringing-chromium-edge-pwas-to-the-microsoft-store/) as first-class apps.
 Google Play [does as well](/posts/microsoft-and-google-team-up-to-make-pwas-better-in-the-play-store).

-But Apple's PWA support is still very much lagging behind Android and Windows.
-While WebKit is [making progress on PWAs](https://webkit.org/blog/11989/new-webkit-features-in-safari-15/), at the time of this writing, [PWAs remain a second-class citizen on iOS](https://firt.dev/ios-14.5/), and App Store support for PWAs is non-existent, requiring a web view-based solution like PWABuilder's.
+While WebKit is [making progress on PWA support](https://webkit.org/blog/11989/new-webkit-features-in-safari-15/), at the time of this writing, [PWAs remain a second-class citizen on iOS](https://firt.dev/ios-14.5/).
+Apple's App Store support for PWAs is non-existent, requiring a web view-based solution like PWABuilder's.

-Additionally, because iOS doesn't allow 3rd party web browser engines, your PWA is limited to WebKit's PWA capabilities, which are currently lagging behind other browser engines.
+Additionally, because iOS doesn't allow 3rd party browser engines, your PWA is limited to WebKit's PWA capabilities, which are currently lagging behind other browser engines.

-With the recent announcements of powerful apps moving to the web, such as [VS Code](https://vscode.dev) and [Photoshop](https://web.dev/ps-on-the-web/), we hope to see Apple continue to improve PWA support in Safari, WebKit, and the App Store.
+Given the web's increasing capabilities and the industry's shift to the web, most recently including powerful apps like [VS Code](https://code.visualstudio.com/blogs/2021/10/20/vscode-dev) and [Photoshop](https://web.dev/ps-on-the-web/) moving to the web, we hope to see Apple improve PWA support in WebKit, iOS, and the App Store.

 ## Will Apple approve my PWA?

 PWABuilder doesn't guarantee that your app will be accepted into Apple's App Store.

 In 2019, Apple released [new guidelines for HTML5 apps in the App Store](https://developer.apple.com/news/?id=09062019b).
-The new guidelines appear to forbid certain kinds of web apps (gambling, lotteries, etc.) from the App Store.
+The new guidelines appear to forbid certain kinds of web apps (e.g. gambling, lotteries, etc.) from the App Store.

 The PWABuilder team attempted to clarify with Apple their general stance on PWAs in the App Store.
-Despite several meetings, we were unable to receive an official answer from Apple.
+Despite several meetings, we were unable to get an official answer from Apple.

 Since that time, a few members of the PWABuilder open source community successfully published PWAs in the iOS App Store.
 Thus, we are releasing our new iOS platform with the knowledge that Apple may not approve some PWAs, especially if they are little more than traditional websites in an app frame.

 **Our recommendation is to build a great PWA.** PWAs that provide real value to users, PWAs that are more than just websites, PWAs that look, feel, and behave like real apps.
+Single page apps (SPAs) that avoid full server page loads, responsive apps that work well on many form factors.
 These are more likely to pass certification and get into the app store.
 Provide value to your users, and app stores will want your PWA.

-## Where can I learn more?
+## I have a PWA and I'd like to publish to iOS

 Check out our PWABuilder iOS documentation: